f5devcentral/f5-big-iq-lab/docs/class1/module3/lab1.rst

 .. _`BIG-IQ Knowledge Center`: https://techdocs.f5.com/en-us/bigiq-7-0-0/monitoring-managing-applications-using-big-iq.html

-From the lab environment, launch a xRDP/noVNC session to have access to the Ubuntu Desktop.
+From the lab environment, launch a remote desktop session to have access to the Ubuntu Desktop.
 To do this, in your lab environment, click on the *Access* button of the *Ubuntu Lamp Server* system and select *noVNC* or *xRDP*.